Everything you need to know about ACH payments

 Basically, all these processes can hardly be called rocket science.
 Nonetheless, there are some major points you should know:

 - The beginning of a process.
 An originator (a bank/individual/business or any other type of entity) has to initiate an ACH transaction.
-It applies for both direct payment and direct deposit.
+It applies to both direct payment and direct deposit.

-- Originating institution submits АСН entry.
+- The originating institution submits АСН entry.
 It’s all in the name.
 However, you should know that an originating bank/institution is called the Originating Depository Financial Institution (ODFI).

 - Originating institution sends АСН entry batch.
-The ODFI sends entry batch to an АСН operator.
+The ODFI sends the entry batch to an АСН operator.

 - АСН operator has to sort АСН entries.
 An ACH operator performs this in order to distinguish deposits from payments.